TOP COACHES AND SPEAKERS

 RODRIGO CAPÓ ORTEGA

-Born on 8 December 1980 in Montevideo in Uruguay, Rodrigo Capó Ortega played as a flanker or a lock forward.
-He was selected for Uruguay, and in particular wore the Castres Olympique jersey from 2002 to 2020 where he was captain.
-Rodrigo was champion of France twice, in 2013 and 2018.
-With more than 450 matches over an 18 year period, he is an emblematic figure of C.O., and became their ambassador at the end of his playing career.
-In 2021 he became the forwards coach at C.O.
+Born on December 8, 1980 in Montevideo, Uruguay, Rodrigo Capó Ortega has played as a third-row wing or second-row.
+He has been capped by Uruguay and was captain of Castres Olympique from 2002 to 2020.
+Rodrigo is a two-time French champion in 2013 and 2018.
+With more than 450 matches in 18 years, he is an emblematic figure for the OC, becoming an ambassador at the end of his playing career.
+In 2021, he becomes CO forwards coach.

 LIONEL BEAUXIS

-Born on 24 October 1985 in Tarbes, Lionel played at fly half and full-back.
-He wore the jersey of several major French clubs: La Section Paloise, Stade Français, Stade Toulousain, Union Bordeaux Bègles, LOU, Oyonnax Rugby, and AS Béziers.
-He also played for France between 2007 and 2012, and returned once more for the 2018 Six Nations tournament.
-Lionel is renowned for his excellent kicking.
-Lionel was French Champion in 2007 with Stade Français and in 2012 with Stade Toulousain.
-He was French Champion in 2007 with Stade Français and in 2012 with Stade Toulousain, and has 24 caps for France.
+Born on October 24, 1985 in Tarbes, Lionel has played fly-half and full-back.
+He has played for several major French clubs, including Section paloise, Stade français, Stade toulousain, Union Bordeaux Bègles, LOU, Oyonnax Rugby and AS Béziers.
+He also played for the French national team between 2007 and 2012, returning for the 2018 Six Nations Tournament.
+He was French Champion in 2007 with Stade Français and in 2012 with Stade Toulousain, and has 24 caps for the French national team.

 PHILIPPE SELLA

-Philippe was born in Tonneins.
-He is a legendary figure of French rugby, an international player who played as a centre.
-Fast, physical and skilful, an expert tackler, considered to be the best centre in the world for almost a decade, in particular he was the first player in the history of world rugby to be capped 111 times.
-He is the 2nd most capped player in the history of French rugby.
-After playing for more than 16 years at SU Agen, in 1996 he headed for England where he played for Saracens for 2 seasons and won the English club Cup in 1998.
+Born in Tonneins, a true rugby legend, Philippe is a French international who has played at center three-quarter.
+Fast, physical and technical, he was considered the best three-quarter center in the world for almost a decade, and was the first player in the history of world rugby to win 111 international caps, making him the 2nd most capped player in the history of French rugby.
+After more than 16 years with SU Agen, in 1996 he moved to England for 2 seasons with Saracens, where he won the English Cup in 1998.

 CHRISTIAN CALIFANO